 Fertilizer as an industry is under the control of the Union Government (being in the First Schedule of the IDR (Industries (Development and Regulation)) Act, 1951 vide Entry 52 of List I and also Entry 33 of List III.
 Urea dominates the sector.
 It is the most produced (86%), the most consumed (74%), and the most imported (52%).
 India produces about 80 percent of its Urea fertilizer needs.
 And the fertilizer industry has the capacity to indigenously meet 50 percent of the country’s phosphatic fertilizers.
 But India still depends heavily on imports for the raw ingredients for its phosphatic and potassium fertilizers.

 - Objectives: Major focus of the fertilizer policy has been on primary (macro) nutrients.

-- It resulted in extraordinary increase in domestic capacity/production and consumption of fertilizers.
-Increase in fertilizer use led to significant increase in productivity of cereals and thereby overall food grains production.
+- It resulted in an extraordinary increase in domestic capacity/production and the consumption of fertilizers.
+An increase in fertilizer use led to a significant increase in the productivity of cereals and thereby overall foodgrains production.

 - In the 90s, there was a huge subsidy burden on the government.
 This led to an increase in Fiscal Deficit.

 - In 1991, a Joint Parliamentary Committee (JPC) was appointed to review the Fertilizer Pricing.
 The Committee did not favour total decontrolling of fertilizers but recommended decontrol of import based phosphatic and Potassic fertilizers